-Nuevo Estadio Atlético de Madrid is the currently under construction new stadium of Atletico Madrid and as such will replace their current Estadio Vicente Calderón, which lacks the possibilities for expansion and modernisation being enclosed by a river and a motorway on one side and residential buildings on the other.
+Wanda Metropolitano is the recently opened new stadium of Atletico Madrid.
+It replaced Estadio Vicente Calderon, which lacked possibilities for expansion and modernisation being enclosed by a river and a motorway on one side and residential buildings on the other.

 Concrete plans for the stadium were presented in late 2011, then still in combination with a Madrid bid for the 2020 or 2024 Olympics.
 While the stadium was designed as a football-specific stadium with the stands close to the pitch, plans allowed for the temporary construction of an athletics tracks on top of the lower tier.

 The stadium got built on the site of Estadio La Peineta, an athletics stadium with one large concrete stand.
 Parts of that stand were incorporated in the design of the new stadium, while the rest was demolished.
 The project was partly financed through the sale of the land of Estadio Vicente Calderon.

 Initial building works started quickly after the club announced its plans in 2011, but progressed slowly.
 The club had initially set an estimated completion date for 2015, but this was later moved back to 2017 due to the failure of the olympic bids and subsequent funding difficulties.

 In December 2016, Atletico announced that their new stadium would be called Wanda Metropolitano, with Wanda being the sponsor name and Metropolitano a reference to their first proper stadium, Estadio Metropolitano.

 Wanda Metropolitano officially opened on 16 September 2017 with a league match between Atletico and Malaga (1-0).

 Wanda Metropolitano has been selected to host the 2019 Champions League final.